mormahr/fontkit/README.md

 ## Why fork?

-Because the package is no longer maintained and exists a lot of PRs with improvements/fixes.
+Because the original repo is no longer maintained and exists a lot of PRs with improvements/fixes.

 This forks contains these changes:
 - [Update build to babel 7](https://github.com/foliojs/fontkit/pull/196)